roboneurolibre/QC-imaging-demographics/paper.md

 # Age distribution by region

-Since we know that the majority of MRI and PET studies take place in Montreal, it is worth investigating whether location influences the age distribution of participants.
-Given that fewer studies are conducted in other regions, namely Sherbrooke and Quebec City, these sites may be more selective in their participant recruitment or focused on studying more specific populations rather than enrolling any available healthy volunteers.
+Given that the majority of MRI and PET studies are conducted in Montreal, it is important to examine whether location influences participant age distribution.
+In contrast, fewer studies originate from other regions, such as Sherbrooke and Quebec City.
+These sites may be more selective in recruitment or more focused on specific populations, rather than broadly sampling healthy volunteers.

-The following raincloud plot visualizes this distribution.
-The box plots display the median (centerline), first and third quartiles (box edges), and the minimum and maximum data points at the edge of the whiskers (known as fences), excluding any outliers.
-In the scatter plots below each boxplot, each black dot represents a study.
-The overlaid half-violin plots illustrate the density of studies across the average age range for each region.
-Each distribution can be hovered over to display summary statistics.
+The raincloud plot below shows age distribution across regions.
+Each region is represented as a box plot showing the median (centerline), first and third quartiles (box edges), and the minimum and maximum data points at the edge of the whiskers (known as fences), excluding any outliers.
+Scatter plots below each boxplot show individual studies as black dots.
+The overlaid half-violin plots indicate the density of studies across the average age range.
+Hovering over each distribution reveals summary statistics.

 ## Figure 10